sr320/course-fish497-2019/slides/week-01/slides.md

 --

-- Understand how to navigate a computer file system
+1) Understand how to navigate a computer file system

---

-- Create spreadsheets using proper formatting for downstream analysis
+2) Create spreadsheets using proper formatting for downstream analysis

---

-- Write simple computer programs in R

---
+3) Synthesize complex data sets to address a pre-defined question.
+4) Evaluate the efficiency of R code to perform basic tasks.
+5) Effectively visually communicate data analysis products.

-- Automate data analysis
+6) Develop a reproducible data analysis workflow

---

-- Apply these tools to address biological questions

---

-- Apply general data management and analysis concepts to other programming languages